Columbus O'Donnell

-Christopher Columbus O'Donnell (October 1, 1792 – Mary 26, 1873) was an American businessman who served as president of Baltimore's Gas and Light Company.
+Christopher Columbus O'Donnell (October 1, 1792 – May 26, 1873) was an American businessman who served as president of Baltimore's Gas and Light Company.

-Early life
+Early life and education

-O'Donnell was born on October 1, 1792 in Baltimore, Maryland.
+O'Donnell was born on October 1, 1792, in Baltimore, Maryland.
 He was the son of prominent merchant, and slaveowner, Capt.
-John O’Donnell (1749–1805), and Sara Chew (née Elliott) O'Donnell (1766–1857).
-His father was born in Limerick, Ireland and ran away to India where he "amassed a substantial fortune from mercantile pursuits."
+John O'Donnell (1749–1805), and Sara Chew (née Elliott) O'Donnell (1766–1857).
+His father was born in Limerick, Ireland, and ran away to India, where he "amassed a substantial fortune from mercantile pursuits."
 His father likely arrived in Baltimore around 1785, eventually acquiring a 1,981 acre estate that he called Canton, that "wound around the elbow of the northwest branch of the Patapsco River, east of Fell's Point."
 He also bought more than 100 lots in Baltimore, the two Miller Islands in the Chesapeake Bay, a 1,628 estate in Howard County known as Never Die, and 3,000 acres in Virginia.

 His paternal grandfather was John O'Donnell and his maternal grandfather were Capt.
 Thomas Elliott "of a well-known Quaker family and descendant of one of the Pilgrim Fathers."
 He was educated at St. Mary's College.

 Career

 During the War of 1812, he fought in the Battle of North Point between General John Stricker's Maryland Militia and a British force led by Major General Robert Ross.

 In 1828, O'Donnell and others petitioned the Maryland State Senate to incorporate the Canton Company, "a real estate company that was to include at the outset the Canton plantation plus all the waterfront property from Fells Point to Lazaretto Point, a total of 3,000 acres."
 The bill passed in 1829 and the company was given the right to lay out streets, build wharves, ships, factories, stores and homes, which O'Donnell did together with William Patterson and Peter Cooper.

-He served as president of Baltimore's Gas and Light Company for thirty-nine years, president of the Baltimore Water Company for fifteen years, and was on the board of directors of the Baltimore & Ohio Railroad and the Union Bank of Baltimore.
+He served as president of Baltimore's Gas and Light Company for thirty-nine years, president of the Baltimore Water Company for fifteen years, and was on the board of directors of the Baltimore and Ohio Railroad and the Union Bank of Baltimore.
 He was also an original member of the Maryland Club and was one of the commissioners appointed to lay out Druid Hill Park.